HannaEb/weather-app/README.md

 ## Progress

-The app is in its very early states, data cannot yet be displayed.
+The app is in its very early stages, data cannot yet be displayed.

 ## Author